ishangote/Coding-Interviews-Python/Leetcode/987 Vertical Order Traversal of a Binary Tree/vertical_order_traversal.md

 # 987. Vertical Order Traversal of a Binary Tree

+> If multiple nodes exist in the same row and column, they should be sorted by their values.

 ## Problem Statement

 > Given the root of a binary tree, calculate the vertical order traversal of the binary tree.